Causal inference with recurrent and competing events: Identification of the causal estimands

 where

-Equation~\ref{eq:total_effect_IPCW_discrete} is an example of an inverse probability weighted (IPW) identification formula.
-In turn, the total effect defined in Eq.~\ref{eq:total_effect_no_censoring} under an additional intervention that ``eliminates loss to follow-up'' can be expressed as contrasts of
+Expression (\ref{eq:total_effect_IPCW_discrete}) is an example of an inverse probability weighted (IPW) identification formula~\citep{robins_recovery_1992,rotnitzky_semiparametric_1995,hernan_marginal_2000}.
+In turn, the total effect defined in (\ref{eq:total_effect_no_censoring}) under an additional intervention that ``eliminates loss to follow-up'' can be expressed as contrasts of

-for different levels of $a$ with $E[\Delta Y_i^{a,\overline{c}=0}]$ identified by Eq.~\ref{eq:g-formula_total_effect} or Eq.~\ref{eq:total_effect_IPCW_discrete}.
-In the survival setting, with support $Y_k\in \{0,1\}$, Eq.~\ref{eq:g-formula_total_effect} corresponds to Eq.~30 in~\citet{young_causal_2020}.
+for different levels of $a$ with $E[\Delta Y_i^{a,\overline{c}=0}]$ identified by (\ref{eq:g-formula_total_effect}) or (\ref{eq:total_effect_IPCW_discrete}).
+In the survival setting, with support $Y_k\in \{0,1\}$, (\ref{eq:g-formula_total_effect}) corresponds to Expression (30) in~\citet{young_causal_2020}.
 A key difference from the survival setting is that the conditional probability of new recurrent events now depends on the history of the recurrent event process, which may take many possible levels, whereas in the survival setting considered by~\citet{young_causal_2020}, the terms of the relevant g-formula are restricted to those with fixed event history consistent with no failure ($\overline{Y}_k=0$).
-The identification formula for the total effect on the competing event (Eq.~\ref{eq:total_effect_survival}) is shown in Appendix~\ref{sec:proof_identification}.
+The identification formula for the total effect on the competing event (\ref{eq:total_effect_survival}) is shown in Appendix~\ref{sec:proof_identification}.